The 12 Best Side Scrolling Games on Steam

 Side-scrolling games are easy to pick up but often difficult to master.
 Many will enter these games thinking it can’t be that difficult to simply go right.

-However, the best side-scrolling games on Steam are those that do not limit themselves by the 2D space in which their game resides.
+However, the best side-scrolling games are those that do not limit themselves by the 2D space in which their game resides.

 Unique mechanics, tough platforming challenges, and plenty of memorable moments make a successful side scroller.

-So, without further ado, let’s take a look at some of the best side-scrolling games on Steam.
+Without further ado, let’s take a look at some of the best side-scrolling games you can play on Steam.

 12. Klonoa Phantasy Reverie Series